celo-org/celo-monorepo/packages/terraform-modules-public/example/README.md

 Most of the parameters are safe to go with the default value.
 You can configure the replica count for each service, but a good starting point would be 1 validator, 1 proxy, and 1 attestation service.
 Each validator service has an attached proxy service.

-## Validator accounts
+## Ethereum accounts

+The terraform module uses as input the different account parameters: public address, public key (that also corresponds to the enode address), and the private key.
+These accounts are submitted as an array variable, and you have to include inputs as much as instances of that service you are deploying.
+Although you can specify different number or validators and attestation service, makes more sense to deploy the same number of instances for both services.
+The number of proxy instances will be coupled always with the number of validator instances.

+These accounts are imported as json keystore files in the nodes that need them using the `password` parameter configured in the variables.

+It is important to check and get used to the [validator documentation](https://docs.celo.org/getting-started/baklava-testnet/running-a-validator).
+The addresses submitted here should corresponds `CELO_VALIDATOR_ADDRESS` and `ATTESTATION_SIGNER_ADDRESS` from that documentation, and have to be associated to your validator addresses with `celocli` following that documentation.

-Using the [celocli](https://www.npmjs.com/package/@celo/celocli), run the next command to get credentials for the needed account:
+Using the [celocli](https://www.npmjs.com/package/@celo/celocli), run the next command to get credentials for the needed accounts:

 ```bash
 $ celocli account:new